 IALA Recommendation A-126 The Use of the Automatic Identification System (AIS) in Marine Aids to Navigation Services.
 Check refs to Recs

-IALA Guideline 1028 The Automatic Identification System (AIS) Volume 1, Part I Operational Issues.

-IALA Guideline 1028 The Automatic Identification System (AIS) Volume 1, Part II Technical Issues.

 IALA Guideline G1050 The Management and Monitoring of AIS Information.

 IALA Guideline G1062 The Establishment of AIS as an AtoN.